GuiHue/kondor/documentation/atcnotes.md

 ## Check me

 - When does the tool sensor trigger empty (check with fixed holder in pocket) and determien mm ==> safe distance Z (when the forks can do that) --> instant
-- m21, m22: What does abort really do?
+- m21, m22: What does abort really do? --> exactly that

-- add button and macro to fully empty atc (virtually)
+- we need buttos to cw ccw the animation of the atc

 - load_tool_atc animation logic is sketchy - check